SpellholdStudios/Super_Firkraag/README.md

 ## <a name="versions" id="versions"></a>Version History

+#### Version 1.6

+- Added Polish translation (thanks to SoM, part of CoB Clan).
+- Added German translation (from the BiG World Textpack German project).

+- Removed useless backup folder.
+- Reorganized mod architecture tree: created folders to sort files according to their types and renamed top folder CScripts to firkraag.

+- Updated WeiDU installer to v246.

+##

 #### Version 1.5

-- Added Russian translation (Thanks to the A.E.R.I.E.
+- Added Russian translation (thanks to the A.E.R.I.E.
 Team).
-- Updated WeiDU installer to v246.
+- Updated WeiDU installer to v231.

 ##